 - a base salary paid in cash or packaged at the executive's discretion within Australia Fringe Benefit's Tax guidelines as a total cost package.
 Base salaries are reviewed by the Remuneration and Nomination Committee effective 1 January each year; - superannuation of 9 percent of base salary; - a variable cash incentive component payable annually dependent upon achievement of performance targets set and approved by the Remuneration and Nomination Committee.
 Individual and overall performance targets are set by reference to the components of the Group's annual business plan for which the individual executive is responsible.
-The Directors believe the Group's approach to variable cash incentive is consistent with the Group's industry sector; and - · equity remuneration as discussed above.
+The Directors believe the Group's approach to variable cash incentive is consistent with the Group's industry sector; and - equity remuneration as discussed above.

 Base pay for Senior Executive Officers is reviewed annually to ensure the executive's pay is commensurate with the responsibilities and contribution of the executive.
 An executive's pay is also reviewed on promotion.
-The typical increase in base salary at 1 January 2011 was 3.5%, compared to 4% at 1 January 2010.
+The typical increase in base salary at 1 January 2012 was 4%, compared to 3.5% at 1 January 2011.

-Senior Executive Officers received 0% of their target variable cash incentive payment in 2011 compared to 80% in 2010.
-In assessing 2011 performance the Remuneration and Nomination Committee reviewed the performance of the Senior Executive Officers in achieving the operating targets from the Group's 2011 business plan approved by the Board in June 2010.
-These operating targets included the approval of Bronchitol for cystic fibrosis in Europe and Australia, the successful commercial launch of Bronchitol in Europe and Australia, filing a new drug application for Bronchitol for cystic fibrosis with the US Food and Drug Administration (FDA), licensing of the new manufacturing facility by the Australian Therapeutic Goods Administration, approval of Aridol by the FDA, recruitment targets for the Phase III clinical trial of Bronchitol in bronchiectasis and progress in the development of ASM8 and PXS25.
-The Committee noted that certain of these operating targets had been achieved or partly achieved, as discussed in Section 5.2 of this Statutory Annual Report, but the Group had not obtained approval of the key European marketing application for Bronchitol for cystic fibrosis.
-As recommended by the Chief Executive Officer, the Remuneration and Nomination Committee determined that no variable cash incentive be paid to Senior Executive Officers in relation to the 2011 business plan notwithstanding the achievement of certain of the other important milestones.
-Given the inter-relationship of the key milestones, the Remuneration and Nomination Committee assessed the performance of the Senior Executive Officers as a team.
+Senior Executive Officers received on average 77% of their target variable cash incentive payment in 2012 compared to 0% in 2011.
+In assessing 2012 performance the Remuneration and Nomination Committee reviewed the performance of the Senior Executive Officers in achieving the operating targets from the Group's 2012 business plan approved by the Board in June 2011.
+These operating targets included the approval of Bronchitol for cystic fibrosis in Europe, the commercial launch of Bronchitol in Europe and Australia, PBS listing of Bronchitol for cystic fibrosis in Australia, filing a new drug application for Bronchitol for cystic fibrosis with the US Food and Drug Administration, licensing of the new manufacturing facility by the Australian Therapeutic Goods Administration, recruitment targets for the Phase III clinical trial of Bronchitol in bronchiectasis and progress in the development of ASM8 and other key pipeline targets.
+The Committee noted that the majority of these operating targets had been achieved or partly achieved, the most significant being the Marketing Approval for Bronchitol in Europe.
+While in prior years the performance of the Senior Executive Officers had been assessed as a team, the current review included consideration of both individual and team performance.